S&ME Surcharge Program at the Novo Nordisk DAPI Project Wins Engineering Excellence Award

 November 09, 2018

-The American Council of Engineering Companies announced their Engineering Excellence Awards for 2019, selecting the S&ME Surcharge Program at the new Novo Nordisk Diabetes Active Pharmaceutical Ingredient (DAPI) Project in Clayton, North Carolina as the as the Grand Conceptor winner in the Studies, Research and Consulting Engineering Services Category.
+The American Council of Engineering Companies of North Carolina announced their Engineering Excellence Awards for 2019, selecting the S&ME Surcharge Program at the new Novo Nordisk Diabetes Active Pharmaceutical Ingredient (DAPI) Project in Clayton, North Carolina as the as the Grand Conceptor winner in the Studies, Research and Consulting Engineering Services Category.

 The new $2 billion facility will produce pharmaceutical ingredients for diabetes medicines, providing modern treatment to people with diabetes in the U.S. and around the world.
 Once complete, the single largest life sciences facility investment in North Carolina history will measure over 800,000 square feet under roof and have a footprint of 85 acres.
 Structures will include a Central Utilities Building (CUB), warehouse, labs and offices, along with manufacturing plants to include the following process activities: fermentation, recovery and purification.
 Upon completion, the facility is expected to provide approximately 700 jobs to the community.